madprops/huebot/README.md

 Used with chained commands.
 For instance ".say hello && .sleep 2000 && .tv the world".

+>suggest

+Used to display suggested media search terms.
+It defaults to tv, but image or radio can be specified too.
+It will show a list with clickable items and make a search query when one is clicked.

 # Replacements

 Strings in some cases can get replaced to certain things depending on the keyword.